 - A new pop-up window will appear.
 Feel free to click on the button that says 'Installer (64bit).'

-- Your Web browser will now download the file that is around 95MB in size.
-Once this process completes, find the file in your ‘Downloads‘ folder.
+- Your Web browser will now download the file.
+Once this process completes, find the file in your 'Downloads' folder.
 Double-click to open it.

 - What you should see now is a blue-colored window that says 'Kodi.'
 Drag-and-drop Kodi’s icon onto the 'Applications' folder – both of which should be visible on your screen.
 After a couple of seconds, you’ll successfully install Kodi on your Mac.

 - Kodi can be found in the 'Applications' folder.
 You can navigate to this folder by opening Finder and picking 'Applications' from the left-positioned sidebar.